Innovative Research Findings Help Meet Diverse Needs of Afterschool Programming

 Articles in the current issue include “A Deep Passion for Reading and Writing: An Interview with Lena Townsend,” “Learning Across Space Instead of Over Time: Redesigning a School-Based STEM Curriculum for OST,” “Creating Opportunities for Mutual Affiliation: Gang Prevention and Relational-Cultural Theory in Project YES,” “A Youth Development Approach to Evaluation: Critical Participatory Action Research,” “Using Action Research to Engage Youth in Improving OST Programming,” “Research-Based Practices in Afterschool Mentoring Programs,” “Bringing in the Tech: Using Outside Expertise to Enhance Technology Learning in Youth Programs,” and “Before the School Bell Rings: How a Before-School Physical Activity Program Improves Executive Functions.”

-For more than 35 years, the National Institute on Out-of-School Time has been dedicated to moving the afterschool field forward through its research, education and training, consultation, and field-building.
+Since 1979, the National Institute on Out-of-School Time has been dedicated to moving the afterschool field forward through its research, education and training, consultation, and field-building.
 Much of NIOST’s work has encompassed projects of national scope and influence, several representing “firsts” for the field and many focusing on building out-of-school time systems.
 NIOST is a program of the Wellesley Centers for Women where scholars work to advance gender equality, social justice and human wellbeing.
 We shape a better world for women and girls, families and communities through our innovative research, theory, and action.

 More information about Afterschool Matters, including links to current and past issues of the journal, is available at www.niost.org/Publications/afterschool-matters-journal.